Sauce Market 2026: Innovation Meets Sustainability

 Sustainability pressure

 It's also worth noting that more and more customers are really starting to care about packaging.
-In a recent survey (2025), a whopping 54% of the people who took part said they deliberately bought products because of their packaging in the last 6 months.
+In a recent survey, a whopping 54% of the people who took part said they deliberately bought products because of their packaging in the last 6 months.

-And in packaging policy spheres, 2025 also witnessed a tide of legislation and reform initiatives on reporting, material prohibitions, and design requirements.
+And in packaging policy spheres, there’s been a tide of legislation and reform initiatives on reporting, material prohibitions, and design requirements.

 Supply Chain & Trade Insights